In the tracks of Operation Market Garden (2)

 Today you can sleep until late, have a breakfast.
 If you have time, you can make another walk, maybe to the war cemetary near Groesbeek, or maybe you need some more time in the liberation museum.
 After that it is time for your journey back home.

 Of course you can extend this walk by adding either part one of our Market Garden walk (from Valkenswaard to Veghel), or part three (from Groesbeek to Arnhem).
 You can also extend the trip with some extra nights.
-You might add a night in Bedaf and maybe rent a bycicle to have a different view at the area in a typical Dutch way.
-The hotel has cycling routes as well.
+You might add a night in Uden and maybe rent a bycicle to have a different view at the area in a typical Dutch way.
 From Velp or Molenhoek it is easy to visit the old town of Nijmegen, in which you can easily spend a day.
 You might also make extra walks from Molenhoek or Groesbeek (your hotel can assist you in that).
 Also you can take more time in Groesbeek to spend more time at the liberation museum.

 This is for one night and includes VAT and breakfast (diner is not included).